Mama June Weight-Loss Pictures: June’s 300-LB Weight Loss Finally Shown In Full

 — E!
 News (@enews) March 31, 2017

-Though the show has generated big ratings for WEtv, the rapid weight loss have also stirred some doubts for Mama June.
+Although the show has generated big ratings for WEtv, the rapid weight loss has also stirred some doubts for Mama June.
 In previews of the final episode, she worried what would happen if the weight-loss surgery and subsequent surgery to remove loose skin didn’t go well.
 The premise of the show was that Mama June was losing weight so she could show off her new physique at ex-husband Sugar Bear’s wedding, but June said there would be no way to hide the results if the surgeries went wrong.

 See #MamaJune wrapped up ‘like a Christmas tree’ after skin-removal surgery in an exclusive clip of #FromNotToHot https://t.co/9aFlXFqTqb pic.twitter.com/CTi1PdkE02